How much does it cost to replace a valve cover gasket?Get a free quote now

-Rocker cover gasket replacement can cost anything between $145 to $800 depending on the location of the rocker cover and the car brand.
+Average rocker cover gasket replacement costs can be anything from $125 to $655, depending on the location of the valve cover and the car brand.

-Gaskets and seals appear in almost every system in a car or truck, and those that relate to your engine are some of the most important.
-The rocker cover gasket (known as the valve cover gasket in the U.S. and Canada) is an essential seal between the rocker cover and the engine.
+Gaskets and seals appear in almost every system in a car or truck.
+Those found in your engine are the most important.
+The valve cover gasket is an essential seal between the valve cover and the engine.
 When it fails, oil leaks out of the engine, putting it at risk for damage and failure.

-In this guide, we will look at just what the rocker cover gasket does, when you need to get the rocker cover gasket replaced and just how much that job should cost.
+In this guide, we will look at what a valve cover gasket does, when you need to get this replaced, and how much a valve cover replacement should cost.
 We’ll also consider how to choose a good mechanic and different ways to get the task done.

-The rocker cover is bolted over the rocker arms (also known as valves) inside an internal combustion engine.
+Inside an internal combustion engine, the valve cover is bolted over the valve arms (also known as valves).
 They are not in all engines, such as overhead cam and dual overhead cam engines.
-They will appear on engines without rocker arms, as well, and may be described as cam covers.
+They will appear on engines without valve arms, as well, and maybe described as cam covers.

-The rocker cover gasket is just as it sounds – the gasket or seal between the rocker (i.e. camshaft) cover and the cylinder heads inside of the engine.
-It is the rocker cover and gasket that work together to seal the top of the engine and ensure that the engine remains fully lubricated at all times by simply trapping the oil inside.
-When the rocker cover gasket leaks, it jeopardises the safety of the engine.
+The valve cover gasket is just as it sounds – the gasket or seal between the valve (i.e. camshaft) cover and the cylinder heads inside the engine.
+The valve cover gasket acts as a seal on top of the engine and ensures it remains fully lubricated at all times by trapping the oil inside.
+When the valve cover gasket leaks, it jeopardizes the safety of the engine.

-Do I need a mechanic to do a rocker cover gasket replacement?
+Do I need a mechanic to do a valve cover gasket replacement?

-You may read that a rocker cover leak is a common and somewhat simple issue to repair.
-However, it takes knowledge of engines and vehicle systems to ensure a leak of this kind.
-It demands that the source of any oil leaks be properly identified, and the procedure for replacing the gasket varies from engine to engine.
-Getting to the rocker cover and removing it is quite challenging.
+The procedure itself for replacing the gasket varies from engine to engine.
+Getting to the valve cover and removing it is quite challenging.
 Without proper tools or knowledge, it is possible to misread the source of a leak and do a repair that is unnecessary and ineffective.

 Also, many vehicles have valve clearance adjustments required at specific mileage readings.
-Since the valves are tucked beneath a rocker cover gasket, you may want to use that as an opportunity to check valve clearances and make adjustments.
-This, too, is not something for an inexperienced person and should be done by a mechanic.
+Since the valves are tucked beneath a valve cover gasket, you may want to use that as an opportunity to check valve clearances and make adjustments.
+This is not something for someone inexperienced to handle and should be done by a mechanic.

-What are the signs that I need a rocker cover gasket replacement?
+What are the signs that I need a valve cover gasket replacement?

-If you notice a burning smell whenever you are driving your vehicle, it could be a sign of almost any sort of problem.
-When such issues as: accompany that smell
+If you notice a burning smell whenever you drive your vehicle, it could be a sign of almost any problem.
+Also, when that smell is accompanied by the following issues:

 Signs of oil leaking from an area around the top of the engine